labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/finish.md

 # Summary

-In this lab, you learned several important Python techniques for encapsulating object internals:

-1. **Private Attributes**: Using a leading underscore to denote attributes that are internal to a class implementation.

-2. **Properties**: Converting methods to properties to provide attribute-like access to computed values and implement validation logic.
+In this lab, you have learned several crucial Python techniques for encapsulating object internals.
+Firstly, you've seen how to use private attributes by prefixing them with an underscore, indicating they are internal to the class implementation.
+Secondly, you've learned to convert methods into properties, enabling attribute - like access to computed values and implementing validation logic.

-3. **Validation with Properties**: Using property setters to enforce type and value constraints on attributes.

-4. **Slots**: Restricting attribute creation and improving memory efficiency with the `__slots__` class variable.

-5. **Type Reconciliation**: Ensuring consistent type handling across different parts of a class and through inheritance.

-These techniques help you create more robust, efficient, and maintainable classes by enforcing encapsulation, preventing errors, and providing clear interfaces for other code to use.
+Additionally, you've explored using property setters for validation, restricting attribute creation with `__slots__` to improve memory efficiency, and ensuring consistent type handling across the class and through inheritance.
+These techniques enhance the robustness, efficiency, and maintainability of your classes by enforcing encapsulation and providing clear interfaces.